Toheeb/JS-Development-Environment/README.md

 - Support for Sass Files using node-sass and sass-loader of webpack
 - Supports Multiple Page Apps using Multiple entries and HTML Webpack Plugin

-### Enable Support for Latest JS Features
+### Supports
-To achieve this, [Babel](https://babeljs.io) is configured to transpile JS syntax to es5.
+- Latest JS Features.
+This is done by using [Babel](https://babeljs.io) to transpile JS syntax to es5.
 Polyfilling is done with the use of [CoreJS](https://github.com/zloirock/core-js)
+- Images (.png, .jpg, .gif, .svg)

 ### Automate Tasks
 Task automation is done with NPM Scripts.
 Example: